nick-newman/SAV3/README.md

-Current version has bubble sort and many errors.
+Currently has visualizations for bubble sort, selection sort, and insertion sort.